Kerry Davis

 Kerry Davis (born 2 August 1962) is an English former international women's footballer.
+She was the first Black woman to play for the England women's national team.

-During her 16-year international career, Davis represented the England women's national football team in the inaugural 1984 UEFA Championships final and at England's first FIFA Women's World Cup appearance in 1995.
+During her 16-year international career, Davis represented England in the inaugural 1984 UEFA Championships final and at England's first FIFA Women's World Cup appearance in 1995.
 She also helped England win the Mundialito tournament in Italy and scored for her country at Wembley Stadium.
 At club level Davis spent four seasons playing in Italy, in between spells with Crewe Alexandra Ladies.
 She later played for Liverpool Ladies and Croydon.

 Club career

 Davis was a 23–year–old student from Stoke-on-Trent, playing for Crewe Alexandra Ladies, when Italian club Roi Lazio signed her in November 1985.
 She spent four years playing semi–professionally in Italy, one year at the Stadio Flaminio with Roi Lazio, two years with Trani and one with Napoli.
 In her second season with Trani, Davis played alongside compatriot Debbie Bampton.
 They finished runners–up in both the Serie A and national Cup before the club folded and Bampton returned to England.

 After a further year at Napoli, Davis returned to Crewe Alexandra Ladies, but by April 1994 was playing for Knowsley United Women in the FA Women's Cup final.
 Knowsley became Liverpool Ladies that summer and Davis left for Croydon Women in December 1994.

 In 1996, Davis was playing for Croydon when they won the league and cup double.
 In May 1996 goals from Davis and Brenda Sempare earned the decisive 2–1 league win over Arsenal Ladies.
 That summer she sparked rumours of a transfer by guesting for Arsenal Ladies in a pre–season tournament, but remained with Croydon.
 She eventually resigned in April 1999.